mirror-shades/para/readme.md

 ## Variable assignment

 Variables can be assigned to the value of another variable.
-The value is always copied not refrenced.
+The value is always copied, not referenced.

 ```para
 const x: int = 5